 Many people believe that an ‘easy’ way to avoid probate or to enable their children to assist them as they get older is to add their child to their bank accounts or even to the deed to their home.
 In our office, this is what we call ‘coffee shop’ and ‘beauty parlor’ law: You heard from a friend, who’s neighbor’s non-lawyer brother-in-law said it was a good idea.
-And while occasionally it might work for some, there are many reasons why this approach is NOT recommended:
+And while once in a blue moon this strategy might work for someone, most of the time it backfires.
+There are many reasons why this approach is NOT recommended.
+Here are a few:

-- If your child makes any withdrawals from the bank account in excess of $14,000, it may constitute a gift requiring the filing of a gift tax return with the IRS.
+- Adding your child to an account or deed may constitute a gift requiring the filing of a gift tax return with the IRS.

 - Once a child is added to your bank account, he or she can withdraw some or all of the account or can try to sell or mortgage his or her share of the house.
 Money has a funny influence on people and unfortunately, there are many stories and examples where children have wiped out their parents' savings.

 The bottom line is that there are much more effective estate planning tools that can help us avoid or limit your exposure to these situations such as a Durable Financial Power of Attorney and the use of a Revocable Living Trust that includes detailed disability instructions.

 To learn more about common estate planning issues, check out our free guide, Estate Planning Pitfalls: The 12 Most Common Threats to Your Estate & Your Family's Future, or to discuss your estate planning concerns, please call our office at 919-443-3035 or use our contact form.

 Related Links: Series on Durable Power of Attorney, Incapacity, & Adult Guardianship